Airplane Mode® & IP

 That’s why Airplane Mode® is now a registered trademark, and why it forms the foundation of a major IP strategy rooted in calm-tech and responsible innovation.

-2. Rob Lowe — Inventor & IP Owner
+2. Rob Lowe — Inventor & Airplane Mode IP Owner

 At the heart of Airplane Mode’s origin is one person: Rob Lowe, the British engineer, software architect, and programme director who led the Odin Smartphone project in 2000–2001.